 We may transfer your personal data to certain countries, on the basis of an adequacy decision.
 These include:

-all European Union countries, plus Iceland, Liechtenstein and Norway (collectively known as the ‘EEA’); and
+• All European Union countries, plus Iceland, Liechtenstein, and Norway (collectively known as the ‘EEAÂ’); and

-Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay.
+• Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, and Uruguay.

 The list of countries that benefit from adequacy decisions will change from time to time.
 We will always seek to rely on an adequacy decision, where one exists.

-If the countries we are likely to transfer personal data to do not have the benefit of an adequacy decision, this does not necessarily mean they provide poor protection for personal data, but we must look at alternative grounds for transferring the personal data, such as ensuring appropriate safeguards are in place or relying on an exception, as explained below.
+If the countries we are likely to transfer personal data to do not have the benefit of an adequacy decision, this does not necessarily mean they provide poor protection for personal data, but we must look at alternative grounds for transferring the

 Transfers with appropriate safeguards